iz9/iz9/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## About
 Aloha.
-My name is Roman, I am 31 y.o.
-I am a  front-end developer with 6+ years of experience.
+My name is Roman.
+I am a  front-end developer with 8+ years of experience.
 In particular, 4+ years of development in the react ecosystem.
 Detail-oriented and self-driven.
 Able to self-manage effectively during independent projects, as well as collaborate as part of a productive team.
 I have a keen interest in modern frontend technologies, significant experience in developing complex web applications on react.js, and persistence in problem-solving.